cdevaneprugh/hpg-home/README.md

 15. Looks like cmake macro errors have vanished.
 Still working on issue in 14, will keep trying things.

 16. Added config_batch xml file to work towards getting cesm to interact with slurm.
 Certainly not ready for testing yet

+17. Got batch system configured.
+Model runs almost all regression tests.
+Seems to just be failing at building some shared library.

+Possible causes:
+* fortran compiler flag (issues with newer gcc version)
+* netcdf issue (maybe wrong versions are loaded)
+* lapack issue
+* hd5f issue (maybe I don't need to point to it separately from netcdf)

+18. Going to rework all .cime files. (go over them again and see if I missed anything)
+19. Also noticed a perl error.
+Going to maybe not load a perl module and see if default location covers it.
+There was also something in the default configs to define the perl location, maybe look at what that variable is.